weizheng1910/vigilant-broccoli/Null-Check.md

 The first two lines of snippets A and B are essentially doing the same thing - to perform a null-check on the 'employees' variable.
 However, just a simple null-check takes up 50% of the code snippet.
 Someone reading the code for the first time has to pause and digest the first
 2 lines before figuring out that it is just a null-check.
-Now if this coding-style is replicated throughout the codebase, it is definitely a chore to read.
+Now if this coding-style is replicated throughout the codebase, it exponentially increases the cognitive complexity of the code.